STANDARDS OF CONDUCT

 These Standards of Conduct set forth the basic principles that guide PPCWNY decisions and actions.
-All employees are expected to familiarize themselves with and rely on these standards in carrying out their duties.
+All Affected Individuals are expected to familiarize themselves with and rely on these standards in carrying out their duties.

 I. Billing for Services